T-Fletcher/drupal-publishing-reporter/README.md

 ## Environment variables

-- `DRUPAL_API_KEY` - string - The user API of the Drupal site (must have publishing permissions to create Reporting Entries taxonomy terms)
+- `DRUPAL_API_KEY` - string - The user API of the Drupal site (must have publishing permissions to create Reporting Entries taxonomy terms).
-- `DRUPAL_DOMAIN` - string - The full URL of the Drupal site
+- `DRUPAL_DOMAIN` - string - The full URL of the Drupal site.
 - `DEBUG_MODE` - boolean - Enabled debugging output in the logs when the app runs.
 Disabled by default.
+- `LOCAL_ENV` - boolean - Disables SSL verification checks to make life easier when testing against a local site.

 ## JSON API data structure